RoslyndWilliams/osticket-prereqs/README.md

 - Go back to IIS > Sites > Default Web Site > osTicket
 - Double-click PHP Manager
-- Click “Enable or Disable an Extension” at the bottom under “PHP Extensions”
+- Click “Enable or Disable an Extension” at the bottom of the screen under PHP Extensions
 - Right-click and enable the following
     - php_imap.dll (Might be already enabled)
     - php_intl.dll